usdot-fhwa-stol/carma-platform/README.md

 12. [CAV Platform Detailed Design - Geometry](https://github.com/usdot-jpo-ode/jpo-ode/wiki/JPO-ODE-QA-Documents)

 ## Developers Guide
-This guide describes how to develop a plug-in.
+This guide describes the overall approach to develop a plug-in.
 [Developers Guide](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/23330913/CARMA+Project+Documentation?preview=/23330913/29556796/CARMA%202.7%20Developers%20Guide.docx)

 ## Users Guide
 This guide describes the PC configuration steps necessary to install and run the CARMA platform.
 The steps match what the development team performed on their own PCs and some configuration may be different for other users.
 [CARMA User Guide](https://usdot-carma.atlassian.net/wiki/spaces/CAR/pages/23330913/CARMA+Project+Documentation?preview=/23330913/29392940/CARMA%202.7%20USER%20GUIDE.docx)